caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *int*, *optional*, *default = 0*

-  Exclude baselines shorter than this value (given in metres) from the imaging and selfcalibration loop.
+  Exclude baselines shorter than this value (given in metres) from the imaging and self-calibration loop.